Quantumx-fn/Quark/README.md

 All experiments use deterministic seeds.
 The numbers in this README, the LaTeX preprint, and the model card should match exactly when you reproduce on the same Python and torch versions.

+## package

+This project is also available in pypi as an package - https://pypi.org/project/qx-quark

 ## contributing

 PRs welcome — see [CONTRIBUTING.md](CONTRIBUTING.md).
 The most useful contributions are new rewrite identities (each accompanied by a unitary-equivalence test) and benchmark numbers on real-world circuit corpora.